linuxreader/linuxreader.github.io/content/booknotes/The Willpower Instinct.md

 Every act of willpower is drawing from the same source of strength, leaving people weaker with each successful act of self-control.

-# Left off here

 Self-control is like a muscle.
 When used, it gets tired.
-If you don’t rest the muscle, you can run out of strength entirely, like an athlete who pushes himself to exhaustion.
+If you don’t rest the muscle, you can run out of strength entirely.

- It’s nice to know that not every willpower failure reveals our innate inadequacies; sometimes they point to how hard we’ve been working.
+Not every willpower failure reveals our innate inadequacies; sometimes they point to how hard we’ve been working.

 The muscle model of willpower predicts that self-control drains throughout the day.

-This week, pay attention to when you have the most willpower, and when you are most likely to give in.
-Do you wake up with willpower and steadily drain it?
-Or is there another time of the day when you find yourself recharged and refreshed?
+Pay attention to when you have the most willpower, and when you are most likely to give in.
 You can use this self-knowledge to plan your schedule wisely, and limit temptations when you know you’ll be the most depleted.

-If you never seem to have the time and energy for your “I will” challenge, schedule it for when you have the most strength.

 Make sure that your body is well-fueled with food that gives you lasting energy.